-BlackRock Strategic Funds - BlackRock Sustainable Euro Bond Fund
+BlackRock Strategic Funds - BlackRock ESG Euro Bond Fund

-The BlackRock Sustainable Euro Bond Fund seeks to maximise total return in a manner consistent with the principles of environmental, social and governance "ESG" focused investing.
+The BlackRock ESG Euro Bond Fund seeks to maximise total return in a manner consistent with the principles of environmental, social and governance "ESG" focused investing.
 The Fund seeks to reduce its carbon emissions profile by allocating to green bonds, lower carbon emitting issuers and issuers committed to decarbonisation.

 The Fund will seek to invest at least 80% of its total assets in investment grade fixed income transferable securities and fixed income related securities (including derivatives).
-When determined appropriate, the Fund will also invest in cash and near-cash instruments.
+When determined appropriate, the Fund will also invest in cash and near-cash instruments

 The fixed income securities will be issued by, or give exposure to, companies, governments and agencies domiciled worldwide.
-The Fund seeks to invest in Sustainable Investments including, but not limited to, "green bonds" (as defined by its proprietary methodology which is guided by the International Capital Markets Association Green Bond Principles) and 90% of the Fund's total assets will be invested in accordance with the ESG Policy described below.
+The Fund seeks to invest in Sustainable Investments including, but not limited to, "green bonds" (as defined by its proprietary methodology which is guided by the International Capital Markets Association Green Bond Principles) and 90% of the Fund's total assets will be invested in accordance with the ESG Policy described below and at the levels set out in its SFDR Pre-Contractual Disclosure in Appendix H.